'Racist' And 'Shameful': How Other Countries Are Responding To Trump's Slur

 Altidor said that if Trump disparaged his and other countries, "you hope there would be possibly an apology, again, for what was said here, because we thought [those comments] were misplaced.
 They were misguided.
 And these types of statements do not help in terms of reinforcing the relationship between Haiti and the United States."

 But Haiti was not the only country Trump mentioned in the meeting.
-Here is how many of the other countries he mentioned are responding on Friday:
+Here is how some of the other countries are responding on Friday:

 African Union

-The African Union, which comprises 55 member states on the continent, was "frankly alarmed" by President Trump's comments.
+The African Union, which comprises 55 member states on the continent, was "frankly alarmed" by Trump's comments.

-"Given the historical reality of how many Africans arrived in the United States as slaves, this statement flies in the face of all accepted behavior and practice," Ebba Kalondo, spokeswoman for AU Chairman Moussa Faki, told The Associated Press on Friday.
+"Given the historical reality of how many Africans arrived in the United States as slaves, this statement flies in the face of all accepted behavior and practice," Ebba Kalondo, spokeswoman for AU Chairman Moussa Faki, told The Associated Press.

 "This is particularly surprising as the United States of America remains a global example of how migration gave birth to a nation built on strong values of diversity and opportunity," she added in comments to The Independent.